+ Frozen Lands & Infinite Sea

 on (remote) islands through human intervention, I am looking for traces of the impact that the human species has left on nature.

-Projects such as entering the Global Seed Vault on Svalbard, the semi-circumnavigation of the Antarctic continent, as well as the odyssey through the South Atlantic Ocean, are expeditions where I investigate the relationship and conflict between man and nature from a number of different perspectives.
+Projects such as entering the Global Seed Vault on Svalbard, the semi-circumnavigation of the Antarctic continent, as well as the odyssey through the South Atlantic Ocean and the South Indian Ocean, are expeditions where I investigate the relationship and conflict between man and nature from a number of different perspectives.

 On this five-week expedition I crossed the South Atlantic Ocean by ship, from the southernmost city of the world Ushuaia (Patagonia) to Cape Verde Islands.
 I spent weeks on the open ocean, visited the most remote islands in the world and experienced beautiful fauna and flora.
 This odyssey shows you the pristine and untouched beauty of our fragile planet planet.